3-day bootcamp on building an international career in TECHNOLOGY LAW

 How to reach out to startups in the Silicon Valley and elsewhere and help them with their legal needs

-We have helped more than 1000 people secure internships, jobs, client opportunities and freelance work
+We have helped more than 1000 people secure internships, jobs, client opportunities and freelance work during the pandemic.

 (March 2020- May 2021)